Ethel173/AresBot/README.md

 # AresBot

-Small bot than can survey single subreddits can be called by including ares somwhere in a comment
+Small bot than can survey single subreddits and can be called by including ares somwhere in a comment

 current commands are: